-In addition, a wide range of energy conservation initiatives are underway at locations such as the Suntory World Research Center, which utilizes natural energy actively and has introduced equipment to reduce its environmental impact, and Iwanohara Vineyard, which takes advantage of its location in an area with heavy snowfall to control wine fermentation and storage temperatures by using a "snow room" that stores winter snow throughout the year.
+Suntory Group is engaged in a wide range of initiatives to conserve energy.
+Suntory Spirits Ltd. Gunma Brewery is actively making use of natural energy, while the Suntory World Research Center has introduced equipment to reduce its environmental impact.
+In addition, there are sites like Iwanohara Vineyard and Suntory Okunodaisen Bunanomori Water Plant, which take advantage of their locations in areas with heavy snowfall by using "snow rooms" that store winter snow throughout the year.